stoically/webextensions-jsdom/README.md

 ### Example

-In your `manifest.json` you have popup and background defined:
+In your `manifest.json` you have default_popup and background page defined:

 ```json
 {